jdenholm/TorchTools/README.md

 ---

 ### Datasets
-Now that we have these fancy neural networks to play with, we need a good way of supplying them with data.
-The standard way to do this in PyTorch to to create a Dataset class—specifically a class which inherits from `torch.utils.data.Dataset`, whose `__getitem__` method yields the inputs for your model.
+Now that we have these neural networks, we need a good way of supplying them with data.
+The standard way to do this in PyTorch to to create a Dataset class—specifically a class which inherits from `torch.utils.data.Dataset`, whose `__getitem__` method yields inputs, or input–target pairs for our model.

-Add stuff here

 ---